Suboxone

 Young/Recent Addicts Benefit from Longer Suboxone Treatment

-Diverted Suboxone Used for Self-help Recovery
+Diverted Methadone and Buprenorphine Used for Self-Help Recovery

 Is Suboxone Controversial?